 Image credit: Brandon Chia

 Before you enter the exhibition on level B2, you’ll spot several TV screens at the entrance playing iconic moments from the Studio Ghibli films.
-Don’t be too entranced by this wall, as it’s only meant to be a sneak peak of the many exciting things the exhibit has to show.
+Don’t be too entranced by this wall, as it’s only meant to be a sneak peek of the many exciting things the exhibit has to show.

 The very first gallery you’ll see is Howl’s Moving Castle, with the main highlight being the large-scale moving castle.
-The detail on this moving machine will leave you in awe, with even the smallest features like the gas pipes pumping as it walks on its four legs.
+The detail on this moving machine will leave you in awe, with even the smallest features like the gas pipes pumping as it walks on its 4 legs.

 Image credit: Brandon Chia